-Alcala Pharmaceutical applies high-throughput Next-Generation Sequencing (NGS) to identify variants that influence drug efficacy.
+Alcala Labs applies high-throughput Next-Generation Sequencing (NGS) to identify variants that influence drug efficacy.
 Briefly, most of the DNA variations found in genes that impact drug response are single nucleotide polymorphisms (SNPs) and small (< 5 bp) deletions.
 These are assayed using polymerase chain reaction (PCR) and DNA ligation-based protocols carried out on patient genomic DNA.

 Final analysis through sequencing using Illumina synthesis (SBS) technology allows the bases of a small fragment of DNA to be sequentially identified from signals emitted, as each fragment is re-synthesized from a DNA template strand.
 Next-generation sequencing (NGS) extends this process across millions of reactions in a massively parallel fashion.

 The Alcala Multi-Drug Sensitivity Panel considers more than 20 genes influencing the performance of dozens of drugs commonly prescribed for cardiac care, psychiatry, and pain management.
 Results are presented in clear, easy-to-understand reports that describe the genetic variants the physician should consider in crafting a personal treatment plan for that particular patient.